 Tell us your favorite thing about one another.

 P: The person she is at her core.
 That is my favorite thing.
-When everything is stripped away, the insecurities, the second-guessing, the fear of judgement; that’s where the real her lives.
+When everything is stripped away, the insecurities, the second-guessing, the fear of judgment; that’s where the real her lives.
 At her core, Brittney is strong, intelligent, witty, and loving.
 After the initial shyness, she is a lover of puns, an admirer of art, and a warrior for the people she cares about.
 She’s also the best dog-mom I’ve ever met.

 B: Her mind.
 If she wanted, she could use it as a weapon, but she has only ever used it to make me a better person.
 It is gentle and soft with me and steers me out of the fog I find myself in.
-It is witty and sharp when we are in a playful banter.
+It is witty and sharp when we are in playful banter.
 Her intense self-awareness allows her to use logic over emotion more times than not.
-Which some would say is cold, but she has one of the biggest hearts; her mind just controls it.
+Some would say is cold, but she has one of the biggest hearts; her mind controls it.
 She is one of the smartest people I know, and her intellect is something to be admired.

 What’s in the future for you both?